Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 The two pulses, each with a nominal duration of \SI{20}{\femto\second}, were focused to a \SI{5}{\micro\meter} spot in the interaction region~\cite{mazza2023,serkez2020opportunities}, where they intercepted isolated superfluid helium nanodroplets doped with xenon atoms.
 The scattered light from doped helium nanodroplets, generated by both pulses, was recorded by a pnCCD detector \cite{kuster2021} positioned at the back of the interaction region.
 The geometry allows capturing scattering signals up to an angle of \SI{6.4}{\degree} at the edge of the detector.

 In this special XFEL operation mode, the intensity at the focus is significantly reduced because each pulse is produced and amplified by only half of the available undulator sections, which are tuned to different wavelengths~\cite{serkez2020opportunities}.
 Consequently, the energy per pulse is reduced to \SI{0.7}{\milli\joule}, compared to more than \SI{4}{\milli\joule} in standard single-color operation.
 Furthermore, the physical separation between the undulator sections means the two collinear pulses are focused at slightly different downstream positions.
 As a result, the optimal focus for two-color operation lies between these two positions, with an estimated effective focal spot size of \SI{14}{\micro\meter}~\cite{hecht2025two}.
 The combined effect of reduced pulse energy and increased focal spot size yields a nominal maximum intensity of approximately $10^{16}\,\unit{\watt\per\centi\meter^2}$, about two orders of magnitude lower than that achieved in single-color mode.

+Data acquisition for doped droplets was limited by technical constraints and only approximately 600 hits could be recorded.
+From these, the final dataset was selected based on total signal brightness and, crucially, the intensity balance between the two pulses, which varies due to the spatial separation of the two foci \cite{hecht2025two}.
+Insights into the data selection process are reported in Sec.
+S2 of the SM.

-\section{Retrieving the shape of helium droplets}
+\subsection{Retrieving the shape of helium droplets}

 The Droplet-CDI (DCDI) method \cite{tanyag2015communication} constrains the density distribution of the helium droplet during the reconstruction process, such that the \emph{phase retrieval} task only involves reconstructing the density values of the inner xenon doping.
 The use of the DCDI method made it possible to analyze the two-color diffraction images with \emph{Dichography}, as it greatly reduces the complexity of the imaging problem and makes it significantly more resilient to noise.